-Hercules (Robert Weedfall) and Antiope (Jane Butler) reveal that Don McNeill is the M. C. of 5000 B. C. Jane and Bob are members of Northwestern University's drama group.
+Hercules (Robert Weedfall) and Antiope (lane Butler) reveal that Don McNeill is the M. C. of 5000 B. C. Jane and Bob are members of Northwestern University's drama group.

-June 23, 1933, when he started Breakfast Clubbing.
-Don McNeill as he appeared on
+Don McNeill as he appearent June 23, 1933. when he started Breakfast Clubbing.
+Now he's elubring

-.Time Out
+...Time Out